xrdocs/application-hosting/_tutorials/2016-09-08-grpc-in-python-for-ios-xr.md

 >>> example = Example()
 ```

-We are going to start with a replace config, to add a base BGP config using the json file we looked at earlier.
+We are going to start with a replace config, to add a base BGP config using the JSON file we looked at earlier.

 ```shell
 >>> example.replace()